 into the console of the Raspberry Pi.

-You will then see the following information about the CPU of the Raspberry Pi.
+You will then be shown the following information about the Raspberry Pi's CPU.

 For example, enter the following command.